Items filtered by date: April 2024

 Orthotics play an essential role in alleviating various foot and lower limb conditions.
 When prescribing orthotics, several factors are considered, including biomechanical alignment, patient aesthetics, compliance, and joint stability.
 Biomechanical assessments evaluate gait patterns, foot structure, and joint range of motion to determine the most effective orthotic design.
 Aesthetics consideration involves ensuring that orthotics fit comfortably into the patient's shoes and lifestyle.
 Patient compliance is vital for long-term success, as orthotics must be worn consistently to achieve desired outcomes.
 Custom-made orthotics are preferred for their tailored fit and targeted support.
 They address specific biomechanical issues, providing support, stability, and alignment correction as needed.
 These orthotics are crafted based on precise measurements and molds of the patient's feet, ensuring optimal functionality and comfort.
 If you would like to learn how custom-made orthotics can improve your mobility and quality of life, it is suggested that you schedule an appointment with a podiatrist for an evaluation and further discussion.

 If you are having discomfort in your feet and would like to try orthotics, contact one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Are Orthotics?